booch/presentations/HTTP_Exploration/slides.md

 * SPDY
 * Header compression (HPACK)
-* TLS
-  * Not related, but required by every implementation
+* TLS required by every implementation
+  * Not really related to HTTP/2
-    * Probably due to application protocol negotiation TLS feature
+  * Probably due to use of ALPN TLS extension
 * Binary framing instead of text-based
   * Same semantics as HTTP/1.1 though

+???

+* ALPN = Application-Layer Protocol Negotiation

 ---